Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: Geometry and the Born Rule

-\textit{The Born rule as information isometry:} The Born rule $p_k = |c_k|^2$ is the \emph{unique} map making Fubini-Study distance (quantum distinguishability) equal Fisher-Rao distance (statistical distinguishability): $d_{FS}(\psi, \phi) = d_{FR}(p(\psi), p(\phi))$.
+\textit{The Born rule as information isometry.} The Born rule $p_k = |c_k|^2$ is the \emph{unique} map making Fubini-Study distance (the natural Riemannian distance between quantum states in projective Hilbert space) equal Fisher-Rao distance: $d_{FS}(\psi, \phi) = d_{FR}(p(\psi), p(\phi))$.
 If these differed, the system would maintain two independent distance structures, violating capacity bounds.
+This statistical-distance route originates with Wootters \cite{wootters1981statistical} (Fubini--Study uniqueness via Kobayashi--Nomizu \cite{kobayashi1969foundations}); the present Section re-derives it within the graded-equality framework via the per-component ODE form (Lemma~\ref{lem:metric-compatibility}).

 \begin{theorem}[The Fubini-Study Metric from Distinguishability] The distinguishability kernel $K$ induces a Riemannian metric on the state space.
 For infinitesimally separated states $\ket{\psi}$ and $\ket{\psi + d\psi}$: